-Overall, houses in Texas are reasonably affordable, and there appears to be plenty of opportunities for house flipping in particular.
+Overall, houses in Texas are reasonably affordable, and the property market appears to be ripe for flipping homes in particular.
 Let’s now take a deeper look at how to flip houses in Texas.

 Texas House Flipping Stats